bovinehero/bovinehero.github.io/_posts/2020-05-21-Building-a-Kali-Container.md

 Simple!
 This gives me command line version of Kali with most of the tools needed to complete assessments via automation.
 From here I can issue ENTRYPOINTS or CMDs to turn the image executable or simply run a bash shell and login.

 Awesome, now I have an on demand kali version of I can run in powershell.
-This is the end of the Docker series Next post [{{page.next.title}}]({{page.next.url}}) I'm going to look at some other cool stuff around OSCE.
+This is the end of the Docker series.
+Next post [{{page.next.title}}]({{page.next.url}}) I'm going to look at some other cool stuff around OSCE.